ashutoshmjain/gita/src/mathuraChap13.md

 I see - smiled the Mentor - are you a Bitcoiner or you have your own token!

-The Boyfriend smiled shaking his hand - I am more like a "Lightning" plumber and I got really interested reading that `Dev` was the first to introduce the wooden currency.
+The Boyfriend smiled shaking his hand - I am more like a "Lightning" plumber and I got really interested when I noticed `Dev` was the first to introduce the wooden currency.
 It made perfect sense with Ganges water being proof of work .. but! - he stopped - probably thought the introduction is not the time to ask loaded questions.

 But ? - insisted the Mentor - he was still smiling as if he expected this question!

 I wanted to check if there was a credible reference for such a claim!
 That would be a pretty big deal! - said the Boyfriend - he didn't want to meddle with a client directly but he was put on spot by his own curiosity.

-The Mentor smiled back at him - I would first find out who was Satoshi!
+The Mentor smiled back at him - I would first find out who was `Satoshi`!
 Last I heard his Bitcoin paper was sent to us mortals from the future!
-Others claim it was an alien thing leaked by their rebels - he continued smiling - or certain things are best left to the realm of unknown for they serve a greater purpose shrouded in "mystery"
+Others claim it was an alien thing leaked by their rebels - he continued smiling - or certain things are best left to the realm of unknown for they serve a greater purpose shrouded in the "mystery"

 The Boyfriend was about to speak when they heard Angel and Fairy stepping in  - wow the door was open.
-Aren't there bear threats in this part of the woods ?  - said Fairy as an icebreaker while Angel hugged the Mentor.
-He wasn't surprised to see Boyfriend there for it was as per the plan - Sorry for being little late - he said.
+Aren't there bear threats in this part of the woods ?  - said Fairy while Angel hugged the Mentor.
+He wasn't surprised to see Boyfriend there - it was as per the plan - Sorry for being little late - he said.

 Is the watch party ready? - Asked the Friend - I brought few extra headsets just in case anyone needs - she was sure Mentor didn't have one!